mohitk30/Tnp-Cell-Website/README.md

 **TNP Cell Website**,

-This the website created as my DBMS course project.
+This the website created as DBMS course project.
 Where we created database for Training and placement cell.
 But as a student of NIT Delhi we have used some Data related to our college.

 ## Table of Contents